Andrea Gorski: Coaching career

 Gorski began her coaching career as a graduate assistant at her alma mater Bradley in 1992.
 She left coaching for a job outside of basketball before returning as the head coach at Ladywood High School in Michigan.
 At Ladywood, she coached a team that won 11 district titles in 12 seasons and was also named the Michigan coach of the year in 2005 by the Associated Press.

 Gorski was named the head coach at Concordia University Ann Arbor in 2008.
 She spent five seasons at Concordia, helping turn around a team that went sub-.500 the previous three seasons into a Wolverine–Hoosier Athletic Conference (WHAC) championship contender, making it to three NAIA tournaments and winning two WHAC coach of the year awards.
 Gorski left Concordia in 2013 to accept a position at Southern Illinois as their associate head coach, where her daughter Kiley committed to play basketball.

 Bradley (second stint)

 Gorski was named the head coach at Bradley on April 9, 2016.
 She received a contract extension in 2019 after leading the Braves to their best season in a decade, while also helping develop three first-team All-MVC players, the same amount of Bradley players selected in the previous 15 years.

-Gorski led Bradley to their first Missouri Valley Conference tournament championship in 2021, which also included a NCAA tournament bid, the first in Bradley program history.
+Gorski led Bradley to their first Missouri Valley Conference tournament championship in 2021, which also included an NCAA tournament bid, the first in Bradley program history.